Pests are the biggest threat to our environment. They also threaten the economic future of our region.

 The full list of National Pest Plant Accord plants and photos of individual plants are available in the National Pest Plant Accord booklet, available in the Customer Services Centre, Civic House, or by calling the Environmental Programmes Adviser 03 546 0423.

 You can help

 You can now make a difference in the battle against possums, ferrets, stoats, old man's beard and the many other pests that are destroying our bush and bird life, and threatening our pastoral industries through the spread of bovine Tb.

-Under the Tasman-Nelson Regional Pest Management Strategy, the Tasman District and Nelson City Councils plan to assist individuals and community groups to control pests in their local area.
+Nelson City Council encourage individuals and community groups to control pests in their local area.